ekote/Build-Your-First-End-to-End-Lakehouse-Solution/start/start.md

 ![One Node](./../media/extra/onenode1.jpg)

 2. **Modify Default Pool Configuration**:
+   - Go to Data Engineering / Data Science (it's under PowerBI) -> and then click on Spark settings.
    - Locate the "default pool for workspace" setting.
    - Click on the pencil icon (marked as "1" in the provided screenshot) to edit the pool settings.